Actindo-AG/Documentation/DatabaseAndReporting/Operation/01_ExecuteManagedQueries.md

     ![Execute saved query](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/Queries/ExecuteSavedQuery.png "[Execute saved query]")

-4. If the selected query contains a placeholder, the *Bind query parameters placeholders* window is displayed.
+4. If the selected query contains a placeholder, for example a creation date field, the *Bind query parameters placeholders* window is displayed.
 Otherwise, go to step **6**.

     ![Execute saved query](../../Assets/Screenshots/DatabaseAndReporting/ManagedQueries/Queries/BindQueryParamsPlaceholders.png "[Execute saved query]")

-5. Enter the desired value in the placeholder field.
+5. Enter the desired value in the placeholder field, for example the desired creation date.

 6. Click the [EXECUTE] button.
     The query is executed.
 The query results are displayed in a new browser window in the selected format.